 A day to rest, re-charge, and give back

-This morning, enjoy sleeping in, shop at the local craft stalls, and just be.
+This morning, enjoy sleeping in, shopping at the local craft stalls, and just being in this peaceful paradise.

 To the Land of Volcanos